mamunurrashid420/devops-mission-4months/K8s/2-k8s-deployment/README.md

 A Deployment Strategy defines how Kubernetes replaces old Pods with new ones.
 Choosing the right strategy ensures smooth updates, zero downtime, and safe rollbacks for your applications.

+##  Blue-Green Deployment
+You run two environments — one current (Blue) and one new (Green).
+Once the new version (Green) is ready and tested, you switch traffic from Blue to Green.

+### Process:

+- Blue environment is live (old version).

+- Green environment is deployed with the new version.

+- Test the Green environment.

+- Switch traffic from Blue → Green.

+- Delete the old Blue environment after validation.
+### Canary Deployment
+Roll out the new version gradually to a small subset of users first.
+If everything looks good, extend it to all users.
+`Use Case:`
+  - When testing new features or changes with minimal risk.